 These socalled "rainmakers" are a breed of its own.
 These are the most successful and often dominant players in the mining arena.
 Famous examples are Rob McEwen, Robert Friedland, Ross Beaty, Lukas Lundin, Frank Giustra, Keith Neumeyer and Robert Quartermain, but also lesser known persons like Greg Sedun, Sean Roosen, Paul Matysek, Walter Berukoff, Mark O'Dea, Patrick Anderson and Mark Morabito to name a few distinguished executives with great trackrecords of building successful companies and/or enjoying large buyouts.

 When they start new projects, the entire investment community becomes interested, as it should be something special in most cases.
 This is no guarantee for success of course, but it is at least a signal of high potential.
 They are often early movers as well.
-For example, Lukas Lundin acquired the very prospective Fruta del Norte project in Ecuador from Kinross, right after rumours surfaced about Ecuador planning on being investor friendly (after being the opposite for many years).
+For example, mining legend Lukas Lundin (deceased in 2022 unfortunately) acquired the very prospective Fruta del Norte project in Ecuador from Kinross, right after rumours surfaced about Ecuador planning on being investor friendly (after being the opposite for many years).
 He wouldn't invest a few hundred million dollar without having talked extensively with the Ecuadorian government, talked through new tax regimes, permitting issues, politics, economics, etcetc.
-These moves could be a very valid indication of Ecuador returning to mining friendly territory, and as this country has a lot of very interesting deposits waiting in the jungle, chances are that other companies can start very nice projects by themselves, on the wings of the Lundin family.
+These moves could be a very valid indication of Ecuador returning to mining friendly territory, and as this country has a lot of very interesting deposits waiting in the jungle, chances are that other companies can start very nice projects by themselves, more or less standing on the shoulders of the Lundin family.

 A lot has been written about salaries of management and BoD.
 To get a good understanding of appropriate, industry standard salaries, it is best to compare the executive of the company you are analyzing, with similar peers (marketcap, stage, jurisdiction, resource, etc).
 It is an important issue, because it indicates good or bad allocation of precious cash, especially if there is not much progress on a project.
 There are literally hundreds of junior mining companies, which just do offerings or PPs to raise cash for the salaries of their executives, and pay for their listing fees and legal fees, and have no interest in developing an actual project.
 These are the socalled lifestyle companies.
 As long as the TMX Group needs those listing fees to be profitable, they can continue with this malpractices unfortunately, but that is another discussion.
 Another issue could be things like expenses.
 Some executives have their company pay for everything, cars, vacations, eduction of kids, housing renovations, etcetc.
 Usually you will find statements on this in the annual financial statements of a company.